Prinivil: 7 things you should know

 - Prinivil belongs to a group of medicines known as angiotensin-converting enzyme (ACE) inhibitors.

 - May be used to treat high blood pressure in adults and children over the age of six.
 Lowering blood pressure reduces the risk of further fatal and nonfatal cardiovascular events (such as strokes and heart attacks).

 - Effective at reducing the signs and symptoms of heart failure.

 - May increase survival odds when given within 24 hours of a heart attack (myocardial infarction).

 - Prinivil is available as a generic under the name lisinopril.

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-- A headache and dizziness (the dizziness may be due to the blood pressure lowering effect of Prinivil and may be more apparent when going from a lying down to a sitting or standing position).
+- A headache and dizziness (the dizziness may be due to the blood pressure-lowering effect of Prinivil and may be more apparent when going from lying down to a sitting or standing position).
 Dizziness may also increase the risk of falls.